 A very popular Canadian musician named Drake once said, “Sometimes it’s the journey that teaches you a lot about your destination.”
 This quote emphasizes that you can learn a lot about your destinations through your origins.
-This brings me to the second Project type I used.
-The name of this Project type is Origin-Destination to Preset Geography (OD to PG).
+This brings me to the second analysis type I used: Origin-Destination to Preset Geography (ODG).

 Home and Work Locations

 Lastly, I analyzed the visitors’ home and work locations.
 Most visitors’ homes are located as far as 100 miles away from the park.
 About 72.43% to be exact.
-Figure-6 shows only 0.50% of visitors live less than a mile from the park.
-According to Figure-7, most visitors’ workplaces are also located at least 100 miles away from Disney World.
+Figure 6 shows only 0.50% of visitors live less than a mile from the park.
+According to Fig. 7 most visitors’ workplaces are also located at least 100 miles away from Disney World.
 I expected this to be the outcome since majority of the visitors’ homes were located more than 100 miles away too.

 Figure-6: This graph is of how far the visitors’ home are located from the Disney World.

 Figure 7.
 A graph of how far the visitors jobs are from Disney World.